Cell Phone Sending Personal Data

 Every single day people use their cell phones for business and/or personal reasons.
-They use smart phones to check emails, post updates on social networking sites like Facebook, exchange picture/video messages and of course to make and receive phone calls.
+They use smartphones to check emails, post updates on social networking sites like Facebook, exchange picture/video messages, and of course to make and receive phone calls.
 However, it is another thing that cell phones such as the iPhone by Apple and Droid phones using Google’s Operating Systems that has enraged many cellular phone users.
-What it is that has sparked such an uproar is the gathering and storing of personal location-based data via GPS tracking technology by the sophisticated operating systems of the cell phones.
+What it is that has sparked such an uproar is the gathering and storing of personal location-based data via GPS tracking technology by the sophisticated operating systems of cell phones.

 How upset are some mobile device users?

 Some users of the popular iPhone and Droid devices are so upset that their cellular phones have been storing personal location data that they have filed lawsuits over the issue, stating a direct violation of privacy because the phones are “secretly recording and storing comprehensive details of their owner’s movements”.
 A full-text document about a class-action lawsuit brought up by the plaintiffs Julie Brown and Kayla Molaski against Google has continued to get the sensitive topic in the news, as they state Google knowingly and actively record data without consent secretly.

 Many cell phone users are happy to provide certain personal location-based data, for example when they use the Google Maps app to gather directions, or Around Me app to find a local restaurant.
 However, when a person activates those apps they feel like they are voluntarily submitting their personal GPS location for a purpose.
 There is a level of consent that is acceptable and fair from the user’s perspective.
 This is completely different than when a cellular device and operating system transmit GPS tracking location data to an outside company on their own without the user’s consent 24/7.

 Are you okay with your cell phone letting outside parties know everywhere you go and everything you do?